Special Education Needs (SEND)

 Our vision for children with special educational needs and disabilities is the same as for all children and young people – that they achieve well in their early years, at school and in college, and lead happy and fulfilled lives.
 (SEN Code of Practise 2015)

 Here at De Bohun we value every child and welcome children with a Special Educational Need or Disability (SEND).
 Our inclusive approach to learning ensures all children are provided with opportunities to be challenged at a level that is appropriate for them.
 We identify children who need further support or additional resources through our regular Enhancing Outcomes Meetings, where the SENCo and Assistant Head Teacher meet with the class teacher.
 These meetings also allow for discussions around support, updates on the children’s progress and next steps.
 In the first instance, all children with SEND are catered for through quality first teaching.
-Once identified, we carefully monitor children with specific needs by setting up a ‘target passport’ (Individual Education Plan).
+Once identified, if the child continues to need support, we carefully monitor children with specific needs by setting up a ‘IEP passport’.
 These are reviewed termly with parents, the class teacher and SENCo.
-Children who have EHCP are supported in a small group in the mainstream class, led by a teacher.
+Children who have EHCP are supported in a small groups in their mainstream class.
 Each child with a Special Educational Need or Disability is valued and their needs and learning styles are a core part of their bespoke planning and learning journey.